JohnEsleyer/OpenGL-with-Go-Experiments/README.md

 ### Why Go?-
-- I use Go every day.
+- I use Go often.
 - Simple.
 No Makefile, no link libraries, only the go build is needed